azamzow/Private-Key-Encryption-Using-Mips/README.md

 ### Description

-A MIPS assembly language, an encryption/decryption program.
+A MIPS assembly language encryption/decryption program.
 The program prompts the user for two separate inputs from the keyboard.

 1. Prompt #1 : ENTER THE ENCRYPTION KEY (A NUMBER BETWEEN 1 and 15):